Sara Sánchez Molina

 Research group

-Sara Sánchez-Molina holds a degree in Chemistry (1999) and Biochemistry (2001) from the University of Barcelona.
-From early 2002 until late 2006, she carried out her doctoral thesis under the supervision of Dr Marian Martínez Balbás in the Molecular Signalling and Chromatin group at the Institute of Molecular Biology of Barcelona (CSIC).
-During this period, she studied the role of histone modifications in cellular transformation induced by the Ras oncogene, gaining knowledge in molecular biology and epigenetics of cancer.
+Sara Sánchez-Molina holds degrees in Chemistry (1999) and Biochemistry (2001) from the University of Barcelona.
+From early 2002 to late 2006, she completed her doctoral thesis under the supervision of Dr. Marian Martínez Balbás in the Molecular Signaling and Chromatin group at the Institute of Molecular Biology of Barcelona (CSIC).
+During this period, she studied the role of histone modifications in cellular transformation induced by the Ras oncogene.

-In 2007, she joined the Chromatin Dynamics group led by Dr Peter Becker at the Adolf Butenandt Institute of the Ludwig Maximilians University in Munich (Germany), where she was employed as a postdoctoral researcher until 2011.
-During this time, she focused on elucidating the role of the chromatin remodelling complexes of the ISWI family and their function in signalling DNA damage induced by X-rays, UV, and replicational stress.
+In 2007, she joined the Chromatin Dynamics group led by Dr. Peter Becker at the Adolf Butenandt Institut, Ludwig Maximilian University of Munich (Germany), where she was employed as a postdoctoral researcher until 2011.
+During this time, she focused on elucidating the role of ISWI family chromatin remodeling complexes and their function in signaling DNA damage induced by X-rays, UV rays, and replication stress.

 Last Publications